 A Good Entrepreneur Knows That Selling Doesn't Stop After A Transaction Is Made.
 Not even after all The Up-Sells have been purchased... we're going to discuss this on The Follow-Up E-Mails.
 This is, Technically Of Course; Part Of The Sales Funnel As Well.

+What Are Follow-Up E-Mails?

 Follow-Up E-Mails Are E-Mails Sent To The Buyer; After The Purchase Is Made.
 Usually, After A Purchase Is Made; The Buyer Would Receive A “Thank You” E-Mail From The Vendor.